 - 1. Go to Drift Model window.
 (Main Menu > 3=Tools > 2=Modeling). - 2.
 Select 3=New Model if you have not created a model previously.
 Window 5221 will appear.
-The upper right will read "D Pts:000" since you do not have any points in your model when you start. - 3.
-Set your button rate (toggle 6), center a star near the object you wish to image and press ENT.
+The upper right will read " D Pts:000" since you do not have any points in your model when you start. - 3.
+Set your button rate (toggle button 6), center a star near the object you wish to image and press ENT.
 Window 5222 will display. - 4.
 Allow some time to pass in order for drift to occur.
-The keypad window suggests 5 minutes, but the time can be less at least 10 seconds. - 5.
+The keypad window suggests 5 minutes; less time leads to lower accuracy. - 5.
 Check your crosshair and recenter the star with your keypad buttons.
 If your camera can be put on video mode, this may facilitate quick centering. - 6.
 Press ENT.
 This will register the drift measurement data at that point.
 Window 5223 will appear. - 7.
 Press < or > to command the mount to move E or W in RA by 7.5 degrees (1/2 hour).
-Press the West button (> button) to move 1/2 hour, or press it again to move 1 hour.
+Press the West button (> button)

+to move 1/2 hour, or press it again to move 1 hour.
+The keypad will beep and the mount will move to the new position immediately.
 Each press of the button moves the mount by an additional 1/2 hour.
 It is recommended to move the mount by 1/2 hour if you are below about 45 degrees altitude, where the drift changes quickly.
 Above that altitude the drift is more regular and you can begin each point at 1 hour intervals.
-Generally it takes only 3 points above 45 degrees altitude and perhaps 3 4 points for locations between 0 and 45 degrees. - 8.
-Press ENT.
-The mount will slew in the commanded direction.
+Generally it takes only 3 points above 45 degrees altitude and perhaps 3 - 4 points for locations between 0 and 45 degrees.

-- 9. Find another star in the new field, center it and press ENT.
-You have just selected your second point. - 10.
+- 8. Press ENT.
+Screen 5221 will appear. - 9.
+Find another star in the new field, center it and press ENT.
+You have just selected your second point.
+No need for RE-CAL or Sync. - 10.
 Allow the mount to drift again and repeat the above procedure for as many points as you wish.
 If you plan to image 1/2 to 1 hr, two points may be enough, one point near the object and the 2nd point 1 hr west of the object. - 11.
 Once you have enough points, select Finish=ESC. - 12.
 Return to the Main Menu and select 8=DrftON to apply your model.
-At that point the mount begins to apply the drift terms and adjusts the RA/Dec rates accordingly.
+At that point, the mount begins to apply the drift terms and adjusts the RA/Dec rates accordingly.
 If you want to see what they are, press ENT in the Main Menu and the display will show the RA and Dec drift rates in arc seconds per hour.
 Now re-enter the object and press GoTo to begin your imaging session. - 13.
 If you wish to add points to your model at a later time, return to window 5220 and select 4=Add to Model.
 Points can be added at a later date and later session as long as the scope and mount have not been moved.